RIAPS/riaps-pycom/src/riaps/etc/README.md

 ## RIAPS Logging Configuration File (riaps-log.conf)

 This file allows configuration of the RIAPS Framework logging output to indicate what information will be available (loggers), how it will be displayed (handlers), and general output format (formatters).
 The default configuration will output framework warnings (root).
 If more information is needed to debug an issue, additional module information can be added by including the desired module (such as riaps.deplo.depm) in the comma separated **keys** list.

+## RIAPS Host Definition File (riaps-hosts.conf)

+This file is used by **riaps_fab** to know which hosts to interact with when using riaps_fab commands.
+This file should be configured when setting up a system or when hosts are added or removed.
+Hostnames can either be specified as the IP address or the hostname seen when logging into the node.
+The RIAPS configured Beaglebone Bones will have hostnames with a format of 'bbb-xxxx.local', where xxxx is that last four digits of the host's MAC address.
+It is not recommended to put the VM hostname (localhost) into this file since most system actions will be directed to the deployment nodes which are typically external to the control node.
+The hostnames are enclosed in single quotes and comma separated without spaces.